YD525/YD525/README.md

 - I might neglect performance and size in my own projects due to laziness.
 But one thing is clear: I have strict requirements for performance, size, and functionality.
 - And I have obsessive-compulsive disorder.
+- The primary focus is on client/server (C/S), followed by browser/server (B/S).
 - C# (WPF, WinForms, ASP.Net MVC, NetCore MVC)
 - C++ (MFC, KMDF)
 - Papyrus / Jass / Lua (beginner)